material-motion/material-motion/specifications/runtime/performer.md

 **Continuous Performing API**: Define an optional API that allows performers to indicate when some continuous work has started and when it eventually ends.

-The scheduler uses the existence of any non-terminate is-active tokens to define its active/idle state.

 > The performer may choose not to implement this API.

 A continuous performer is responsible for requesting an is-active token and then terminating it once no longer needed.
 Consider the following examples:

 - Generate a token before an animation begins and terminate the token when the animation completes.
 - Generate a token when a gesture begins and terminate the token when the gesture completes.

+The scheduler uses the existence of a non-terminated is-active tokens to define its active/idle state.

 Example pseudo-code: